-The Oberhasli, also known as the Oberhasli Brienzer, is a swish dairy goat developed in the mountainous cantons of Bern, Freiburg, Glarus, and Graubunden in Switzerland.
+The Oberhasli, also known as the Oberhasli Brienzer, is a Swiss dairy goat developed in the mountainous cantons of Bern, Freiburg, Glarus, and Graubunden in Switzerland.

-The Oberhasli is alert in appearance with a friendly, gentle disposition.
-Mature goats are medium in size.
-Bucks range in height from 30 to 34 inches, and does 28 to 32 inches, with weights of 100 to 150 pounds.
 While does are a dependable source of milk, bucks and wethers are also useful as pack animals thanks to their strength and calm demeanor.
-Some goat packers prefer Oberhaslis because they’re believed to be less fearful of water and various trail obstacles compared to other breeds.
+Some goat packers prefer Oberhaslis because they are believed to be less fearful of water and various trail obstacles compared to other breeds.

 Did you know: